phalcon/documentation/docs/di.md

 ];
 ```

-In the examples above, when the framework needs to access the request data, it will ask for the service identified as
-`request` in the container.
+In the examples above, when the framework needs to access the request data, it will ask for the service identified as `request` in the container.
 The container in turn will return an instance of the required service.
-The component can be
-easily replaced with a different class if a need arises.
+The component can be replaced with a different class if a need arises.

 As shown in the above examples, each of the ways used to set/register a service has advantages and disadvantages.
-It is
-up to the developer and the particular requirements that will designate which one is used.
-Setting a service by a string
-is simple, but lacks flexibility.
-Setting services using an array offers a lot more flexibility, but makes the code more
-complicated.
-The lambda function is a good balance between the two but could lead to more maintenance than one would
+It is up to the developer and the particular requirements that will designate which one is used.
+Setting a service by a string is simple, but lacks flexibility.
+Setting services using an array offers a lot more flexibility, but makes the code more complicated.
+The lambda function is a good balance between the two but could lead to more maintenance than one would expect.
-expect.

 !!! info "NOTE"